zen-audio-player/zen-audio-player.github.io/bower_components/plyr/readme.md

 If you have any cool ideas or features, please let me know by [creating an issue](https://github.com/Selz/plyr/issues/new) or, of course, forking and sending a pull request.

 ## Implementation
-Check `docs/index.html` and `docs/dist/docs.js` for an example setup.
+Check `docs/index.html` and `docs/src/js/docs.js` for an example setup.

-**Heads up:** the example `index.html` file needs to be served from a webserver (such as Apache, Nginx, IIS or similar) unless you change the file sources to include http or https. e.g. change `//cdn.plyr.io/1.6.4/plyr.js` to `https://cdn.plyr.io/1.6.4/plyr.js`
+**Heads up:** the example `index.html` file needs to be served from a webserver (such as Apache, Nginx, IIS or similar) unless you change the file sources to include http or https. e.g. change `//cdn.plyr.io/1.6.20/plyr.js` to `https://cdn.plyr.io/1.6.20/plyr.js`

-### Node Package Manager (NPM)
+### npm

-Using NPM, you can grab Plyr:
+Using `npm`, you can grab Plyr:
 ```
 npm install plyr
 ```